 CTM40105 - Particular bodies: clubs: introduction

-If a club is established by its members for their own social or recreational objects, it is not liable to tax under Case I Schedule D on any surpluses which arise from transactions with its full members.
-This is because the surpluses on transactions with such members are not trading income on the authority of Carlisle & Silloth Golf Club v Smith 6TC48 and NALGO v Watkins 18TC499.
-However, receipts from outsiders such as visitors or temporary members are subject to the rules of Case I Schedule D (see CTM40130).
-Other income and gains of members' clubs are chargeable to tax in the normal way.
+If a club is established by its members for their own social or recreational objects, it is not liable to tax on trading income as regards any surpluses which arise from transactions with its full members.
+This is on the authority of Carlisle & Silloth Golf Club v Smith (1913) 6TC48 and NALGO v Watkins (1934) 18TC499.
+However, receipts from outsiders such as visitors or temporary members are subject to tax as trading income (see CTM40130).
+Other income and gains of members’ clubs are chargeableto tax in the normal way.

-The same guidelines apply to a club incorporated with a share capital (CIR v Eccentric Club Ltd 12TC657) provided it fulfils the criteria set out in CTM40115 to CTM40125 (see CTM03670 onwards for claims to small companies relief).
+The same guidelines apply to a club incorporated with a share capital (CIR v Eccentric Club Ltd (1923) 12TC657) provided it fulfils the criteria set out in CTM40115 to CTM40125 (see CTM03670 onwards for claims to small profits relief).

-If the members' club pays interest on loans from brewery companies, or other suppliers, it may need to account for tax under ICTA88/SCH16.
-However, see CTM35215 for periods on or after 1 April 2001.
-(See AP2300 where interest is paid by a club which is incorporated as an industrial and provident society.)
+If the members’ club pays yearly interest on loans from brewery companies, or other suppliers, it may need to account for income tax – see CTM35215.
 The club is also liable to tax on interest it receives.
-Inspectors should bear these points in mind when considering the liability of members' clubs.